 User data can itself be user-identifying, in which case it should be treated as an identifier.
 For example, Oblivious DoH and Oblivious HTTP partition the client IP address and client request data into separate contexts, thereby ensuring that no entity beyond the client can observe both.
-Collusion across contexts could reverse this partitioning but can also promote non-user-identifying information to user-identifying.
+Collusion across contexts could reverse this partitioning and cause non-user-identifying information to become user-identifying information.
 For example, in CONNECT proxy systems that use QUIC, the QUIC connection ID is inherently non-user-identifying since it is generated randomly (Section 5.1 of [QUIC]).
 However, if combined with another context that has user-identifying information such as the client IP address, the QUIC connection ID can become user-identifying information.

-Some information is innate to client user-agents, including details of implementation of protocols in hardware and software, and network location.
+Some information is innate to client user-agents, including details of the network location and implementation of protocols in hardware and software.
 This information can be used to construct user-identifying information, which is a process sometimes referred to as "fingerprinting".
 Depending on the application and system constraints, users may not be able to prevent fingerprinting in privacy contexts.
-As a result, fingerprinting information, when combined with non-user-identifying user data, could promote user data to user-identifying information.
+As a result, fingerprinting information, when combined with non-user-identifying user data, could turn that otherwise innocuous user data into user-identifying information.